 Conference: Conference or large meetings, doing simultaneous or consecutive interpretation, in an institution such as the UN, or the European Union.

 Judicial, legal or court interpreting: Courtroom, administrative tribunals or during legal proceedings (police station, a conference room or a sworn in statement)

 Escort: The interpreter accompanies a person or a delegation on a tour, a visit, a meeting or an interview (simultaneous or consecutive).

-Medical: this interpreting service occurs in a healthcare setting involving Limited English Proviciency patients.
-The interpreter helps facilitate the communication by rendering the information as acurately as possible.
+Medical: this interpreting service occurs in a healthcare setting involving Limited English Proficiency patients.
+The interpreter helps facilitate the communication by rendering the information as accurately as possible.

 Entertainment Transcription: Movies, television shows, talk shows and documentaries, into written documents, thus creating a permanent, written record of them.

 Academic Transcription: Lectures, dissertations, seminars, discussions, and interviews for academic purposes.